Resources for the Community

 Hire an Intern

-The Media, Film & Journalism Studies department provides outstanding student interns who come prepared to contribute to your team.
+The Media, Film & Journalism Studies department provides student interns who come prepared to contribute to your team.
 Prerequisite courses ensure that students have the background knowledge and skills to make the most of the internship experience.
 We have both undergraduate and graduate students prepared to intern in variety of positions relating to strategic communication, film and video, journalism, intercultural and global communication, and more.
 Ideal internship hosts take their roles as mentors seriously, understanding that students are working with them in order to learn how to apply classroom skills in a professional environment.

-Requesting an Intern
+Finding an Intern

 - What the student will learn from the internship